Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The SET and GET Property Procedures.

-Both the GET and SET Property Procedures must have the same name m_Frm, or any suitable name you prefer, and its Data Type is shown as Form Object.
-If you remember our Form Module entry: Set C.m_Frm = Me passes the Form Object Me as a parameter to the Set Property Procedure in Class2 Class Module.
+Both the GET and SET Property Procedures must have the same name, m_Frm, or any suitable name you prefer, and their Data Type is shown as Form Object.
+If you recollect the Form Module statement: Set C.m_Frm = Me, that passes the active Form Object as a parameter to the Set Property Procedure in Class2 Class Module.
 In this Property Set Procedure, we perform a validation check to ensure that the parameter value is a Form Object and then assign it to the Frm Property.
-The Set Key word is used for Objects only, and the LET keyword is used for other Property Types, like String, Integer, and others.
+The SET keyword is used for Objects only, and the LET keyword is used for other Property Types, like String, Integer, and others.

-Once we get the Form Object reference in our Class Module we can easily address the controls on the Form and get their references in the Class Module to work with them.
-We need the reference of the TextBox with the name Quantity to enable its Events and validate the value entered into the Textbox, by running the Event Procedures in the Class Module.
+Once we receive the Form Object reference in our Class Module, we can easily address the controls on the Form and get their references in the Class Module to work with them.
+We need the reference of the TextBox with the name Quantity to enable its Events and validate the value entered into the TextBox by running the Event Procedures in the Class Module.
 For these actions, we have created a separate Subroutine called Class_Init()

 The Class_Init() Subroutine is called from the Property Set m_Frm() Procedure, immediately after assigning the Form (Form_Form1_RaiseEvent_3) reference to the Global Property Frm.